t-bello7/t-bello7/README.md

 ### A bit about me 🙋‍♂️
-- I’m a penultimate student from Nigeria pursuing a bachelor’s degree in Electrical and Electronics Engineering. </br>
+- I’m a final year student from Nigeria pursuing a bachelor’s degree in Electrical and Electronics Engineering. </br>
 - I am passionate about software development and I have a zeal for learning. </br>
 - My interests include Web and Mobile Development. </br>
 - Core Skills are Django, React and React Native. </br>